Athletic Medical Clearance

 2. Submission of Hemoglobin Solubility Test Results - “Sickle Cell”

 All students are required to provide proof of sickle cell status in order to be medically cleared for athletic participation.
 We can no longer accept medical provider notes stating the student does or does not have the sickle cell trait; the NCAA requires record of a test being performed.
-We can accept birth records that note presence or absence of hemoglobinopathies at this time; however, the NCAA may dictate that a specific test is required for the 2025-2026 year and forward.
+We can accept birth records that note presence or absence of hemoglobinopathies.
 We understand this testing and/or obtaining your birth records takes time and highly recommend students contact their primary care providers to obtain their results as soon as possible.
+A sickle cell testing form can be downloaded from Teamworks HUB under the Medical/Athletic Training folder that may assist your provider in obtaining your results.

 To avoid delays in medical clearance, students should obtain their test results prior to arriving at Millersville University.
 Millersville University DOES NOT routinely offer this testing.
 Any financial obligations related to obtaining sickle cell status are the responsibility of the student-athlete and/or their primary insurance.
 Millersville University is not permitted to assist in coverage of test costs.